ipfs/specs/src/http-gateways/trustless-gateway.md

     "description": "A Blake3 hash (checksum) of the CAR stream (excluding the 0x00 byte and the metadata block)", "type": "string"
   },
-  "content_path": {
-    "description": "The url path in the request as executed by the gateway", "type": "string"
-  },
-  "query_params": {
+  "retrieval_params": {
-    "description": "The query string in the request as executed by the gateway", "type": "string"
+    "description": "Retrieval parameters describing what the client requested from the gateway", "type": "object"
   }
 }
 ```